-The Georgia Car Accident Guide was created by The Gunnels Law Firm to help injured residents obtain maximum compensation.
+The Georgia Car Accident Guide was created by Gunnels Injury Law to help injured residents obtain maximum compensation.
 Call our office today to schedule a free consultation.

 When car accidents happen, the first thing that we usually check is our injuries.
 Once those have been identified and everyone is checked up on, you look to see who caused the car accident.
 When someone is seriously hurt in a car accident, the liable party will be in serious trouble.
 If you have sustained injuries due to someone else’s negligence, then you will be eligible to bring a claim against that negligent party.

 We understand how terribly frustrating this may be as your life has probably been flipped on its head.
 Your injuries could be long-lasting or potentially even permanent which makes this even harder to deal with.
 You can collect compensation for the injuries and damages you have sustained through the liable party’s insurance company.
 You most likely have a heap of medical bills, the insurance company breathing down your neck, missed time at work for your injuries, and a reduced enjoyment in your daily life.
 We just want to express our deepest sympathies at this time.

 We understand how important it is to collect the most full and fair compensation award possible.
 Our Georgia car accident attorney is here to help you recover it from the negligent party.
 These accidents could have been avoided and because someone acted carelessly, you have to suffer which is simply not fair.
 We will take on the insurance company to protect your right to full and fair compensation.
 You deserve to get this award to cover all of your damages and injuries.
 We are willing and able to take on your case and protect your rights.
 If we cannot get the compensation during a settlement, we can take your case all the way to trial to get you the best outcome possible.
 After you learn about your car accident case, please call our office today to set up a free initial consultation.